Top 3 Insane Asylum Stories You Wish Weren’t Real

 Insane Asylum Stories with an Everlasting Corpse Stain

-How horrific is it, that the place that promises you safety and care is the same place that abuses its power against you when you’re at the most vulnerable state?
+How horrific is it, that the place that promises you safety and care is the same place that abuses its power against you when you’re in the most vulnerable state?

 The Athens Asylum welcomed people with open arms after the Civil War, given the dreadful state that the people were in.